paras1729kori/React-Sessions/1st Session.md

 # KEY TAKEAWAYS
 * What is React ? --- A front-end framework
 * What is DOM & similarly what is React-DOM ? --- The interface that let's JS talk to HTML
-* Babel & JSX --- JSX is html with additional powers, and Babel is a transpiler that converts JSX to pure JS
+* Babel & JSX --- JSX is html with additional powers, and Babel is a transpiler that converts JSX to pure JS.
 * Components -- Nothing but a way for code reusability.

 <br>